nidhish-srivastava/GoQuant-Assignment/README.md

 ## Features

 1. **Orderbook Display**
-   - Displays the real-time orderbook with 10 levels of the best bids and asks for the selected trading pair (e.g., BTC-USD).
+   - Displays the real-time orderbook with 10 levels of the best bids and asks for the selected trading pair (e.g., BTC-USD,ETH-USD, XRP-USD).

 2. **Spread Indicator**
    - A live graph of the spread indicator, updating every second and rolling over a 1-minute period.